GMLC-TDC/HELICS/docs/user-guide/running_interaction.md

 ## Notes
 This is an experimental interface and is subject to change and improvements.
 Suggestions are welcome.
 Also a websocket version of this is expected in the next release to allow websockets to connect.

-The most likely use case for this will be as a component for a more sophisticated control interface, so a more user friendly setup will be using the webserver as a backend for control, debugging, information, and visualization of a running co-simulation.
+The most likely use case for this will be as a component for a more sophisticated control interface, so a more user friendly setup will be using the webserver as a back-end for control, debugging, information, and visualization of a running co-simulation.